kenhys/groonga-plugin-grncache/README.md

 % sudo make install
 ```

-Confirm `grncache.so` is correctly installed under `pkg-config --variable=pluginsdir groonga`/grncache.
+Confirm `grncache.so` is correctly installed under "`pkg-config --variable=pluginsdir groonga`/grncache".
 Typically, that path is equivalent to `/usr/lib/groonga/plugins/grncache/grncache.so`.

 ## How to use